 meets all state and federal drinking water standards, including

-those for lead and copper as found in the Lead and
+those for lead and copper as found in the

 The US Environmental Protection Agency (USEPA) and State Water